 My family and friends have started having socially distanced picnics.
 Everyone brings their own camp chairs, plates, utensils, and drinks.
 Each group carefully prepares a side dish, and then we grill the main protein.

 If this sounds alarming, don’t worry: the CDC has reported that there is no evidence that COVID-19 is spread by preparing or eating food.

 In addition to the safe food handling procedures I always follow, I also wear a mask when I prepare food for sharing outside of my quarantine circle.
 This extra precaution makes it less likely that any wayward sneeze or cough will contaminate the dish.

-I also always wipe down the outside of the storage container with sanitizing wipes and have plenty of extra wipes on hand at the picnic.
+Then, at the picnic, I also always wipe down the outside of the storage container with sanitizing wipe.
+I keep plenty of extra wipes on hand.

 Also check out my Virtual Memorial Day Potluck Recipes Roundup: even though it’s for a different holiday, it’s also perfect for July 4th.
 This post offers suggestions for hosting a safe potluck.
 It’s crammed full of recipes gathered from food blogger friends.

 I use pasta odds-and-ends for this salad, which seems appropriate for the current situation.

 After all, we’re trying to limit trips to the grocery, so I had half a box of penne and half a box of elbow macaroni in the pantry.
 I decided to roll with it.